-During the 2001 negotiations it was agreed the receipt of vacation leave or straight time pay would be based upon the employee's regular schedule, not the light day, i.e., the 8 hour day in a regular 9 hour schedule or 12 hour schedule.
+Vacation leave or straight time pay is based upon the employee's regular schedule and not the light day; i.e., the 8 hour day in a regular 9 hour schedule or 12 hour schedule.

 8.7 Compensation Options.
 Pursuant to the provisions above, employees covered by this Agreement may twice a year select the option of pay or vacation leave for holidays.
 The employee's selection will remain in effect until a change is made.
 Any changes made are due in Payroll by June 5th to be effective on the July 4 holiday and due in Payroll by December 5th to be effective for the December 24 holiday.
 If selection is not made at time of employment, vacation leave will be given.